 Dog Boarding Preparation in Alameda, CA

 If you’re going out of town and need to board your dog, it’s important to find a kennel or facility that’s best for your dog, and it’s important to know what facilities require from you before boarding your pet.
 Below are some tips for preparing your best friend for dog boarding.
+If you have any questions, call Providence Veterinary Hospital & Clinic’s East location at (510) 521-6608 or our West location at (510) 521-5775.

 It’s always nice to hear from friends and neighbors as to which boarding facilities they recommend, but if that’s not possible, try to research online reviews to get a feel for the quality and care of the facility.
 You can also contact your local veterinarian for recommendations.